Breast Explant in Augusta, GA

 If this sounds familiar to your own experience, you could be a good candidate for a breast explant.
 However, the best way to determine your candidacy for this procedure is to schedule a consultation.
-Doing so will give you plenty of time to speak with Dr. Austin, so you can explain your concerns and create a plan for moving forward.
+Doing so will give you plenty of time to speak with Dr. Austin and Dr. Medina, so you can explain your concerns and create a plan for moving forward.

 How is a Breast Explant Performed?

 Breast implant removal is performed as an outpatient procedure under general anesthesia.
 The entire breast implant and the associated breast capsule is typically removed en bloc (entirely intact) whenever possible.
 The breast pocket is inspected to ensure that all abnormal tissue is removed.

 Recovery from a breast explant may feel very similar to recovery from a breast implant.
 You may have drains after your explant procedure and should be prepared to take time off work to give your body adequate rest.
 The healing process will take several weeks, and our team will make sure you have detailed post-procedure instructions to ensure the best possible results.

 How Long Will My Breast Explant Results Last?

 Many patients who were experiencing negative symptoms after their breast implant surgery have found that breast explant allowed them to feel healthy and well once more.
 After the implants are removed, they are gone forever.
 This means that the results of your breast explant will be permanent.

 Is it dangerous to have breast implants removed?